Zymbit-Docs/docs/content/bootware-one-two/getting-started/_index.md

 ### 1. Download Bootware

 Download the Bootware 1.2 executable.
-The Bootware executable can be downloaded with curl:
+A boostrap utility to get the Bootware executable can be downloaded with curl:

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/zymbit-applications/zb-bin/main/install.sh | sudo bash